Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Slide 8

 The main idea of the coat of arms is the centuries-old merciless struggle between Sweden and Russia for possession of the territory of Karelia.
-The emblem originally acted on the original Karelian lands between Lake Ladoga and the Baltic Sea (Karelian Isthmus).
+The coat of arms initially operated on the ancestral Karelian lands between Lake Ladoga and Baltic Sea(Karelian Isthmus).

-Coat of arms of Olonets province (1878)
+Coat of arms of the Olonets province (1878)

 Traditional Karelian coat of arms (1562)